Jordan Peele's Next TV Project Is Really, Really Weird

 A new television series from Get Out helmer Jordan Peele promises to be the weirdest thing you'll see on YouTube.

-Per Deadline, YouTube Premium has given a straight-to-series order for Weird City, a new half-hour comedy from the former sketch comedy star.
+Per Deadline, YouTube Premium has given a straight-to-series order for Weird City, a new half-hour comedy from the former sketch show star.

 The upcoming show, which is also from Key & Peele writer Charlie Sanders, sounds like comedy's answer to The Twilight Zone.
 (Peele just so happens to be producing the remake of that Rod Serling-created anthology for CBS All Access as well.
 Busy guy!)